nasimisa/files-react/NOTES.md

 5. **FolderActions**

 - for FolderActions I fixed a memory leak caused by an effect without dependencies and ensured the event listener is properly cleaned up.

+6. **Favorites page**

+- did the same things as for HomePage

+- applied favorites logic in context as both pages depend on same data changes

+**What can be improved**

+- I think instead of sidebar we can put navigation on top
+- we can make cards clickable and show folder details
+- for folder navigation we can implement breadcrumb e.g. Homepage/folder1
+- add success and error modals
+- add pagination (but backend needs to support it)
+- add filter
+- in home page we can make items which are favourites as different color or with star icon.
+- add empty states